flower-water-games/mech-preprod/documentation/README.md

 ### Player
 - `bullet.gd`: Extends `CharacterBody2D`.
 Controls bullet behavior, movement, damage, collision.
-- `gun.gd`: Handles spawning bullet and managing fire rate and user input
+- `gun.gd`: Handles spawning bullet and managing fire rate and user input (this could be changed to an autogun, or used by enemies)
-- `health.gd`: Manages player health and damage system.
-Also used by `Enemy`.
+- `health.gd`: Manages player health and damage system for both enemies and players.
 - `movement.gd`: Extends `CharacterBody2D`.
 Controls player movement and physics.
 Stores a reference to health.

 ## Scene Structure